cloudpilot-emu/cloudpilot-emu/doc/debugging.md

 The example above is composed of several tasks that are chained together.
 The first two tasks are used to build the app.
-The `CP` task is used to launch CloudpilotEmu Native with the correct command line options, and the `Run` task chains all the previous tasks together and launches Cloudpilot Native.
+The `CP` task is used to launch CloudpilotEmu with the correct command line options, and the `Run` task chains all the previous tasks together and run them in sequence.
 The `Elf` task is optional in the way that it can be removed if the app preserves the ELF file during build.

 As mentioned above, you will need to adjust the paths and command line options to your needs.
-In particular, you will need to adjust the path to the CloudpilotEmu Native executable and the path to the session image.
+In particular, you will need to adjust the path to the CloudpilotEmu Native executable, the path to the session image, and if it's the case, the ELF file name as well.

-The session image is the file that CloudpilotEmu Native will load on startup and should have a previous version of the app to be debugged installed, allowing CloudpilotEmu to set up the relocation information for GDB.
-Said session image can be created by installing the app into CloudpilotEmu Web and saving the session image from the `Sessions` tab, by selecting the session and right clicking on it and choosing `Save`.
-This will download a file with the extension `.bin` that can be used as session image.
-That session image can be created only once and then reused for all subsequent debugging sessions, as we will see, the latest version of the app will be installed automatically into it on startup.
+The session image, which is the file CloudpilotEmu loads on startup, should contain a ready-to-work PalmOS state.
+You can create this session image by following these steps:

+1. Launch a new session on CloudpilotEmu Web.
+1. Complete the PalmOS tutorial.
+1. Save the image from the Sessions tab by selecting the session, right-clicking on it, and choosing Save.
+This will download a file with the .bin extension, which will serve as the session image.

+Once you have created this session image, you can reuse it for all subsequent debugging sessions.
+The latest version of the app will be automatically installed into it upon startup.

 ### Setting up CloudPilot Native CLI Script

-After creating the session image, you will need to create a CLI script that CloudpilotEmu Native will execute on startup.
+After creating the session image, you will need to create a CLI script that CloudpilotEmu will execute on startup.
 This script will be used to automatically install the latest version of the app to be debugged and to set up the relocation information for GDB.
-The script also launches the app, so that CloudpilotEmu Native will be in a state where it can be debugged immediately.
+The script also launches the app, so that CloudpilotEmu will be in a state where it can be debugged immediately.

 The following example script assumes that the `prc` to be debugged is called